laravel/docs/helpers.md

 <a name="method-dd"></a>
 #### `dd()` {#collection-method}

-The `dd` function dumps the given variable and ends execution of the script:
+The `dd` function dumps the given variables and ends execution of the script:

     dd($value);

-You can also dump an unlimited amount of variables simultaneously:

     dd($value1, $value2, $value3, ...);